robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 2025-06-24 -- US Navy warships are firing top ballistic missile interceptors at an 'alarming rate,' admiral says.
 Since last year, US warships have repeatedly fired SM-3 interceptors to defend Israel from Iranian missiles.
 These are assets the US would need in a high-end fight.
 The SM-3 missile comes in multiple variants, which can cost from $10M up to $30M, according to the MDA.
 In October 2024, Tehran launched more than 180 ballistic missiles at Israel. -- Source: [Business Insider](https://www.businessinsider.com/us-warships-fire-top-missile-interceptors-alarming-rate-admiral-says-2025-6)
 [/INFO]

-In these twelves days of escalation Iran achieved three strategically victories beyond their own imagination despite the key men loss they have suffered:
+In these twelve days of escalation Iran achieved three strategically victories, beyond their own imagination, despite the key personnel loss they have suffered:

-- 1. their missile strikes were shown to be able to saturate the Israel and American countermeasures;
+- 1. their missile strikes were shown to be able to saturate the Israeli and American countermeasures;
-- 2. their ballistic vectors travelling at Mach 15 with 2.600 km range shown to be deadly effective;
+- 2. their ballistic vectors, travelling at Mach 15 with 2'600 km range, shown to be deadly effective;
-- 3. their ability to close down the marine traffic into the Hormuz strait can also stress the UAE.
+- 3. their ability to close down the marine traffic into the Hormuz Strait can also stress the UAE.

-In combination with the Houthi capacity of blocking the marine traffic in the Red Sea, increasing the logistic chain by two weeks, Iran can cut off the market about 30% of the world oil supply.
+In combination with the Houthi capacity of blocking the marine traffic in the Red Sea, increasing the logistic chain by two weeks, Iran can cut off the market up to 30% of the world oil supply.

-The related energy price increase can strongly foster the U.S. consumer price inflation putting the Trump presidency into serious political trouble, driving the USA into a pre-collapsing social condition which will lead to a default facing the 2026 maturity wall.
+The related energy price increase can strongly foster the U.S. consumer price inflation, putting the Trump presidency into serious political trouble, driving the USA into a pre-collapsing social condition which will lead to a default facing the 2026 maturity wall.

 Everything considered, Trump's desperate need of victory is not just a personal issue but a U.S. systemic need otherwise facing a complete lack of credibility and reliability which are the two main signs of a systemic default.
 After all, every default happens sooner than the numbers accounting in a way that the default is unavoidable.